openlawteam/tribute-contracts/website/docs/tutorial/dao/Configuration.md

 # Make sure you have some ETH, otherwise the deployment will fail.
 DAO_OWNER_ADDR=0x...

-#can set that to use the same address you have in the DAO_OWNER_ADDR
+# You can set that to use the same address you have in the DAO_OWNER_ADDR
 COUPON_CREATOR_ADDR=0x...

 # The name of the ERC20 token of your DAO.